 As an elopement photographer I am of course always going to say how important capturing your day is, but I truly think it is something to consider as a priority when looking at what budget you do have for your elopement.
 To have beautiful images of your day to keep forever and to be able to share your journey with friends and family who could not be there.

 Even if it is just an hour of coverage to capture your ceremony and some portraits afterwards, you really will love having the images to look back on.

-I find the most popular coverage I am asked for is 3 hours.
+I find the most popular coverage I am asked for is 2 to 3 hours.
 To capture some of your prep, through your ceremony and then to head off to a stunning location for some portraits afterwards.

 How to let your friends and family know.

 Granted this bit is completely unique to you.
 You may plan on letting friends and family know before you run away to be married, or save it as the ultimate surprise for them.

 My honest advice is to treat this very sensitively and speak to your immediate family before you go.
 Have a very clear reason why you are doing this and share with them the magical that it will be for you both.
 Help them understand why you are choosing to do it this way.

 Many couples bring family members as witnesses.
 It really does come down to your family situation and dynamics.